Brandon Lowe Player Props: Rays vs. Giants

 - Lowe has 10 doubles, a triple, 15 home runs and 36 walks while hitting .221.

-- Lowe has reached base via a hit in 45 games this season (of 79 played), and had multiple hits in 13 of those games.
+- Lowe has picked up a hit in 57.0% of his 79 games this season, with at least two hits in 16.5% of them.

-- Lowe has an RBI in 26 of 79 games this year, with multiple RBI in 14 of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 32.9% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 17.7% and driven in three or more of his team's runs in five contests.

-- He has scored in 35.4% of his games this year, with two or more runs scored in 11.4%.
+- He has scored in 35.4% of his games this season, with more than one run scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.